xiaoai-li/api_cityjson/README.md

 - when select from metadata table default using the latest version (Order by ... limit 1)
 - WITHOUT epsg info
 - bug :(index):143 Uncaught ReferenceError: cols is not defined
+- I will generate (will I???) the file for the filtered file.
+- two tables or one table???
+two --> name ...I do not need set a expired a time one -->
+- trigger or direct delete? multiple sessions.
+Will it influence this? trigger :( time consuming direct :(  session issue

 ## todo:
 - check the X Y order (lat long)